izaart95-jpg/ollamafreeapi/README.md

 No payments.
 No credit cards.
 Just pure AI power at your fingertips.

+## Whats New
+I added openai compaitable proxy server to use it with openai compaitable clients

 ```bash
 # Install or upgrade to the latest version
 pip install ollamafreeapi --upgrade